greatFU/Postman-Automation-Testing/README.md

 # Postman Automation Testing
-Automate API testing using Postman, with flexible configurations for dynamic content management, CSV datasets for iterative requests, and JavaScript for enhanced scripting capabilities.
+Automate API testing using Postman, with flexible configurations for dynamic content management, CSV datasets for iterative requests and expected results, and JavaScript for enhanced scripting capabilities.

 ## Project Description:
 This project is designed to automate API testing,